-Students have 3 days to turn in work missed for absences.
-Work turned in after the three days will not count, and students will receive a 0 (zero) for the assignment.
-When a student misses for an extended period of time the principal will set a time line if requested by parent/student with the first three days of returning to school.
+Students have 2 days to turn in work missed for each absence.
+When a student misses for an extended period of time the principal will set a timeline if requested by parent/student within the first two days of returning to school.